Smirow/msfs-navsystems-performance/README.md

 Aiming to fixe performance issues of the Garmins in MSFS 2020

 ## About
 The goal is to improve the HTML/CSS/JS rendering performance of the PFD/MFD Garmins.
-The project is not intended to add features or to fix functional bugs.
+The project is not intended to add breaking features or to fix functional bugs.

 ## Installation
 Installation is really simple.
 You only have to download the main folder (with layout.json and manifest.json), we call it msfs-navsystems-performance but you can modify it.